57459N/ARnVRLabs/README.md

 # Laboratory assignments for the course Augmented Reality Systems, RCT, BSU, Spring 2026

 > [!CAUTION]
-> Code from this repository can NOT be used for submitting your task solution
+> Code from this repository can NOT be used for submitting your solutions

 ## Task 1 | Camera calibration
 ### Basic: